Sunny Skies Forecast for Fall at L.A. Market Week

 The New West Showroom featured the luxurious line Maiami, consisting of knits made in Europe from high-quality yarns such as the finest mohair.
 Its cardigans from cropped to maxi lengths were priced at $200 and up and came in an array of colorful patterns.

-“The Cooper Design Space had over 500 lines in over 90 showrooms catering to 1,200 buyers,” said General Manager Margo Garcia.
+“The Cooper Design Space had over 500 lines in over 90 showrooms catering to 1,200 buyers,” said General Manager Margot Garcia.
 “Our entire Cooper community is now preparing and looking forward to our next exciting market week, June 12–15.”